schooltool-project/schooltool-book/source/courses.rst

 In SchoolTool, there is a distinction between "courses" and "sections."
 A "course" describes what is taught -- the curriculum.
 A section is an actual group of students being taught this content.
 For example, "1st Grade Mathematics," "British Literature," and "Algebra II" are all courses.
 "9:30 Algebra II, Spring 2008" or "Period B Algebra II, 2009 - 2010" are sections.

+In particular, this is different from most learning management systems, such as `Moodle <http://moodle.org>`_.
+A Moodle "course" is equivalent to our "section."

 Where one teacher teaches all subjects to a single group of kids, for example, in a kindergarten, you can either make everything one course ("Kindergarten") or split it up ("Kindergarten Math," etc.).
 Whichever makes more sense for you.
-Things like "homeroom" or "advisory" or "internship" that are scheduled at a specific time but don't have a set academic curriculum or grades are also considered courses.
+Things like "homeroom" or "advisory" or "internship" that are scheduled at a specific time but don't have a set academic curriculum or grades can also be considered courses.

 You can't create sections without courses, so any use of SchoolTool that requires students and teachers to be assigned to sections also requires courses.
 For larger or more complicated schools, importing courses from a spreadsheet or CSV file will save some time.